07803492177/swift-evolution/proposals/000b-consuming-nonconsuming.md

 Currently in Swift there isn't any way to override the default ownership passing semantics that the language uses for function arguments.
 Sometimes when writing certain APIs one needs to be able to control this convention.
-In this proposal, we formalize the semantics of the consuming and nonConsuming function attributes to enable this to be expressed in the language.
+In this proposal, we formalize the semantics of the consuming and nonConsuming type attributes to enable this to be expressed in the language.

 Swift-evolution thread: [Discussion thread topic for that proposal](https://forums.swift.org/)